 In February 2019, the Council of Australian Governments, including the Premier of WA, endorsed the National Principles for Child Safe Organisations for adoption and application throughout all relevant sectors and organisations in child-related work.

-The Commissioner comprehensively reviewed and evaluated the child safe strategies across his office and in the team's work with children and young people in 2016.
-Actions were identified to strengthen processes and practices, and these were undertaken and noted as complete by the Corporate Executive.
-In 2019–20, the Commissioner reviewed the child safe practices again as part of the continuous improvement processes and included feedback from children and young people, parents and stakeholders involved with the team.
+The Commissioner comprehensively reviewed and evaluated the child safe strategies across his office and in the team's work with children and young people in 2016 and 2019, and has in place strategies for continuous improvement as per National Principle Nine, including feedback from children and young people, parents and stakeholders involved with the team.

 National Principle Six details the implementation of child friendly complaints process.
 The Commissioner has readily accessible mechanisms for children and young people and their families/advocates to provide feedback and to make complaints that meet the expectations of this principle.

-In 2019–20, feedback from children and young people was proactively sought in every consultation activity.
+In 2020–21, feedback from children and young people was proactively sought in every consultation activity and in the Speaking Out Survey.
 No complaints were made by children and young people or adults about the Commissioners projects, activities or office.